KIrynaW/coast-keepers-project/README.md

 John, Ballylongford, Co.
 Kerry:

-> *I love our Kerry coasts and I enjoy surfing once in awhile.
+> *I love our Kerry coasts and I enjoy surfing once in a while.
 All I hear now is how microplastic is in everything and it really bothers me.
 I want to help somehow and join a group where we can learn and improve our local environment together.*

 Deirdre, Community Development Officer, Banna, Co.Kerry:

 > *One of the aims of my job is to develop and encourage meaningful community engagement events.
-My organisation have been discussing importanse of our coastal environment.
+My organization have been discussing importance of our coastal environment.
 We would benefit from collaborating with any local environment groups and their events.
 Where can we find them?*

 ### **User Experience(UX)**

 ***The Users :***

-- Local community members and community development organisations of Co.Kerry, interested in bettering our environment and learning about coastal pollution prevention.
+- Local community members and community development organizations of Co.Kerry, interested in bettering our environment and learning about coastal pollution prevention.

-***The Purpouse of the Site :***
+***The Purpose of the Site :***

-- To spread awareness to the Co.Kerry community about coastal and water pollution, encourage to take part in coastline clean-ups and stimulate a meaningful community engagement events.
+- To spread awareness to the Co.Kerry community about coastal and water pollution, encourage them  to take part in coastline clean-ups and stimulate meaningful community engagement events.

 ### *User Stories :*

 - ***New Visitor:***
   1. I want to be able to understand what the aim of the website is from the landing page and enjoy the visual experience.
-     - *I know I can do it when there are clear, organised images and text explaining the goals of the website.*
+     - *I know I can do it when there are clear, organized image layout and text explaining the goals of the website.*

   2. I want to be able to navigate the website with ease.
      - *I know I can do it when the website has clear navigation names that direct to specific information.*